metacurb/Supports.js/readme.md

 # ⚡ Supports.js
 > Supports.js is a fast, lightweight and dependency-free feature-detection library.
-It's the best way to check a user's browser for those features that your latest projects need.
+It's the best way to check a user's browser for those features that your latest projects make use of.

 ## Getting Started